Automattic/liveblog/README.md

 1. Click on "Install App to WorkSpace"

 **WordPress Token and Secret**
 1. Navigate to the Basic Information section.
-Scroll down and copy the `Signing Secret` and paste it into the Signing Secrete field in the WordPress liveblog slack settings section.
+Scroll down and copy the `Signing Secret` and paste it into the Signing Secrete field in the WordPress liveblog slack settings section
-1. Navigate to the OAuth & Permissions section and copy `OAuth Access Token` and paste it into the OAuth Access Token field in the WordPress liveblog slack settings section.
+1. Navigate to the OAuth & Permissions section and copy `OAuth Access Token` and paste it into the OAuth Access Token field in the WordPress liveblog slack settings section